NVIDIA-Merlin/HugeCTR/sparse_operation_kit/ReadMe.md

 There are several ways to install this package. <br>

 ### *Install this module along with HugeCTR* ###
-In the docker image: `nvcr.io/nvidia/merlin/merlin-tensorflow-training:21.09`, SparseOpeationKit is already installed, and you can directrly import this module via:
+In the docker image: `nvcr.io/nvidia/merlin/merlin-tensorflow-training:21.09`, SparseOpeationKit is already installed, and you can directly import this module via:
 ```python
 import sparse_opeation_kit as sok
 ```